Tuareg rebellion (2012): Background

 The strength of this uprising and the use of heavy weapons, which were not present in the previous conflicts, were said to have "surprised" Malian officials and observers.
 Such issues arise from an illicit weapons trade around the Sahel region that is linked to a variety of factors, including the funneling of weapons from Libya.
 Though dominated by Tuaregs, the MNLA claimed to represent other ethnic groups as well, and was reportedly joined by some Arab leaders.
 The MNLA's leader Bilal Ag Acherif said that the onus was in Mali to either give the Saharan peoples their self-determination or they would take it themselves.

 Another Tuareg-dominated group, the Islamist Ansar Dine (Defenders of Faith), also fought against the government.
-However, unlike the MNLA it does not seek independence but rather the impositions of sharia across united Mali.
-The movement's leader Iyad Ag Ghaly, who was part of the early 1990s rebellion, is believed to be linked to an offshoot of Al-Qaeda in the Islamic Maghreb (AQIM) that is led by his cousin Hamada Ag Hama.
+However, unlike the MNLA it does not seek independence but rather the impositions of Sharia law across united Mali.
+The movement's leader Iyad Ag Ghali, who was part of the early 1990s rebellion, is believed to be linked to an offshoot of Al-Qaeda in the Islamic Maghreb (AQIM) that is led by his cousin Hamada Ag Hama.

-Iyad Ag Ghaly was also said to have been affiliated with Algeria's Département du Renseignement et de la Sécurité (DRS) since 2003.
+Iyad Ag Ghali was also said to have been affiliated with Algeria's Département du Renseignement et de la Sécurité (DRS) since 2003.
 There were also reports of an Algerian military presence in the area on 20 December 2011.
 Though Mali said they were in coordination against AQIM, there were no reported attacks in the region at the time; the MNLA even complained that the Malian government had not done enough to fight AQIM.
 Locals believed that the presence was due to the MNLA's promise to root out AQIM which was involved in drug trafficking allegedly with the connivance of high-ranking officers and threatened to turn Mali into a narcostate.